Tenant screening file

 Convert it into rental history

-If the applicant becomes a tenant, the file can connect to leases, condition reports, rent records, and future proof.
+If the applicant becomes your tenant, continue building the rental record with leases, condition reports, rent records and maintenance history.

 Use credit checks as one signal, not the whole decision.